day50-dev/Streamdown/README.md

 ![Streamdown is Amazing](https://github.com/user-attachments/assets/268cb340-78cc-4df0-a773-c5ac95eceeeb)

 ### Provides clean copyable code for long code lines
-Some *inferior* renderers inject line breaks when copying code that wraps around.
+Other renderers inject line breaks when copying code that wraps around.
 We're better and now you are too!
 ![Handle That Mandle](https://github.com/user-attachments/assets/a27aa70c-f691-4796-84f0-c2eb18c7de23)
 **Tip**: You can make things prettier if you don't mind if this guarantee is broken.
 See the `PrettyBroken` flag below!

 ### Supports images
 Here's kitty and alacritty.
-Try to do that in glow...
 ![doggie](https://github.com/user-attachments/assets/81c43983-68cd-40c1-b1d5-aa3a52004504)

 ### Supports hyperlinks (OSC 8) and clipboard (OSC 52)